Tone design after Gut Strings. Historical strings for musical instruments differ in composition and determine the final sound.

 My finishes are in general antiqued, with a tasteful blending of tool marks.
 I prefer to use older wood and often age my instruments without varnish for many months to achieve an authentic patina.

 Although it is well documented that many golden period luthiers produced fabulous and now legendary instruments using freshly harvested tone wood, I generally prefer to use older materials.
 The very minimum seasoning time for the plates of my instruments is 10 – 12 years.
-For my baroque violas I have a preference for slab cut maple, however also use poplar and maple with less figuring if possible.
+For my baroque violas I have a preference for slab cut maple or willow, however also use poplar and maple with less figuring if possible.
 For the top plates I tend to be even more selective, and prefer to use Italian spruce aged up to 25 years.
 Alternative materials such as willow, cherry, and Spanish cedar have also played an important role in some of my instruments when the particular damping qualities of these materials were required for my own or the musicians final vision of sound.

 For selected instruments I have just acquired a limited stock of spruce harvested in 1800-1820.
 This fabulous material has a rich, golden brown patina of age all the way through when cutting, and is a dream to work with.

 I prefer to create my own bridges and designs, as opposed to using factory bridge blanks.
 The bridge stock material from factories is often kiln-dried, and thus new wood, with age unspecified.
-Contact me and start a dialog to discuss your particular dreams for sound.